bluehalo/leaflet-d3/README.md

 #### pingLayer.fps(value?: number)
-Setter/getter for the durations configuration option.

-The millisecond duration of each ping's lifecycle. **Default:** 800

-This value should be a non-negative number.
-The pings will grow from their initial size/opacity to their final size/opacity over this period of time.
-After this duration, the pings are removed from the map.

-#### pingLayer.opacityRange(value?: [ number, number ])
-Setter/getter for the opacityRange configuration option.
+Setter/getter for the fps configuration option.

-The start/end opacity state applied during each ping's lifecycle. **Default:** [ 1, 0 ]

-This value should be a tuple of size two.
-The pings will start at an opacity equal to the first number in the tuple and animate to the second number in the tuple.
+The animation loop will limit DOM changes to this frequency in order to reduce the impact to the CPU.

 #### pingLayer.radiusRange(value?: [ number, number ])
 Setter/getter for the radiusRange configuration option.

-The start/end radius applied during each ping's lifecycle. **Default:** [ 3, 15 ]
+The start/end radius applied during each ping's lifecycle.

 This value should be a tuple of size two.
 The pings will start at a pixel radius equal to the first number in the tuple and animate to the second number in the tuple.

-#### pingLayer.radiusRange(value?: [ number, number ])
+#### pingLayer.opacityRange(value?: [ number, number ])
-Setter/getter for the radiusRange configuration option.
+Setter/getter for the opacityRange configuration option.

-The start/end radius applied during each ping's lifecycle. **Default:** [ 3, 15 ]
+The start/end opacity state applied during each ping's lifecycle.

 This value should be a tuple of size two.
-The pings will start at a pixel radius equal to the first number in the tuple and animate to the second number in the tuple.
+The pings will start at an opacity equal to the first number in the tuple and animate to the second number in the tuple.

+#### pingLayer.radiusScale(value?: d3.scale)
+**Default:** d3.scalePow().exponent(0.35)

+Setter/getter for the scale used to determine the radius during the ping lifecycle.
+If you override the scale, the radius range will be ignored.

+#### pingLayer.opacityScale(value?: d3.scale)
+**Default:** d3.scaleLinear()

+Setter/getter for the scale used to determine the opacity during the ping lifecycle.
+If you override the scale, the opacity range will be ignored.

+#### pingLayer.radiusScaleFactor(function(d) {})
+**Default:** function(d) { return 1; }

+Setter/getter for the scale factor applied to the radius of each ping.
+This can be used to differentiate different events by size.

-#### pingLayer.lng(value?: function(d, i) {})
+#### pingLayer.lng(value?: function(d) {})
+**Default:** function(d) { return d[0]; }

-Setter/getter for the function used to derive the value of the longitude for each object in the data array. **Default:** function(d) { return d[0]; }
+Setter/getter for the function used to derive the value of the longitude for each object in the data array.

-#### pingLayer.lat(value?: function(d, i) {})
+#### pingLayer.lat(value?: function(d) {})
+**Default:** function(d) { return d[1]; }

-Setter/getter for the function used to derive the value of the latitude for each object in the data array. **Default:** function(d) { return d[1]; }
+Setter/getter for the function used to derive the value of the latitude for each object in the data array.

 #### pingLayer.data()